CODAIT/node-red-contrib-model-asset-exchange/README.md

    ![import sample flows](/docs/images/import_sample_flows.png)

+> Note: The flows utilize nodes from the [node-red-contrib-browser-util](https://flows.nodered.org/node/node-red-contrib-browser-utils) module.
+Install the module if it is not installed yet.

 You can deploy and run these flows as is.
 The deep learning nodes in these flows have been pre-configured (service: _cloud_) to connect to hosted evaluation instances of the deep learning microservices.

 ### Use the nodes in your own flows